-Pre-Nursing: Nursing is one of the largest and fastest growing professions in our nation.
+Nursing is one of the largest and fastest growing professions in our nation.
 Typical paths to registered nursing include completion of a Bachelor of Science in Nursing (BSN) degree or, for clinical nurse specialists, nurse anesthetists, nurse-midwives and nurse practitioners, a Masters of Science in Nursing (MSN).
-Houghton students interested in nursing typically pursue one of three paths: a) enroll in an accelerated Bachelor of Nursing (BSN) program after completion of a BA or BS in another field at Houghton College, b) enroll in an accelerated Masters of Nursing program after completion of a BA or BS in another field at Houghton College, or, c) transfer to a Bachelor of Nursing (BSN) program following completion of two years at Houghton College.
-Most pre-nursing candidates major in biology or chemistry, though many other majors are possible.
+Houghton students interested in nursing typically pursue one of three paths: a) enroll in an accelerated Bachelor of Nursing (BSN) degree after completion of a BA or BS in another field at Houghton College, b) enroll in an accelerated Masters of Nursing degree after completion of a BA or BS in another field at Houghton College, or, c) transfer to a Bachelor of Nursing (BSN) degree following completion of two years at Houghton College.
+Most students interested in pursuing nursing major in biology or chemistry, though many other majors are possible.
 Where a student takes a major other than biology or chemistry, the prerequisite science, psychology and math courses need to be included.
-A particular advantage to taking pre-nursing at Houghton College is the availability of Intercultural Studies courses.
+An advantage to studying at Houghton College prior to pursuing the nursing degree is the availability of Intercultural Studies courses.
 These classes, including those related to public health, prepare students for global service opportunities in missions, NGO’s, public health organizations and educational institutions.
-For further information on the pre-nursing program contact Dr. Jamie Potter, at email@example.com.
+For further information contact Dr. Jamie Potter, at firstname.lastname@example.org.

-The prerequisites for BSN, accelerated BSN and MSN or accelerated MSN programs can vary widely.
-It is therefore highly recommended that the pre-nursing student work with the pre-Nursing advisor, Professor Jamie Potter, during their first and second years at Houghton College to review the requirements for specific programs at selected colleges and universities.
+The prerequisites for BSN, accelerated BSN and MSN or accelerated MSN degrees can vary widely.
+It is therefore highly recommended that the student interested in pursuing nursing following Houghton, work with Professor Jamie Potter, during their first and second years at Houghton College to review the specific requirements at selected colleges and universities.

-Students planning on transferring to a BSN program or an accelerated BSN program typically complete the following courses with their pre-requisites:
+Students planning on transferring to a BSN program or an accelerated BSN program typically complete the following courses:

 |Typical Course Requirements||Credits|